EusthEnoptEron/bookmeter-viewer/README.md

 # bookmeter-viewer
-WebGL viewer for Bookmeter Libraries.
+WebGL viewer for [Bookmeter](https://bookmeter.com/) Libraries.

 # Building

-To keep the backend built:
+To build everything for production (will also start the server at [localhost](http://localhost:8080):

 ```
+npm install
-> npm run watch:ts
+npm run build:prod
+npm start
 ```

-To keep the frontend built:
+To start up the development environment use these respectively:

 ```
-> npm run watch
+npm run watch
 ```

-To start the backend:

 ```
-> npm run backend
+npm run watch:backend
 ```

-After that, head to `http://localhost:8080`.